jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-nick-warren-on.md

 Nick: No hahaha.
 My great friend Hernan Cattaneo won and it was well deserved.
 It's always nice to be acknowledged for what you do.
 <br><br>

-**RR: “Progressive house“ is a term that is associated with a variety of different sounds.
+**RR: Haha well congrats all the same.
+“Progressive house“ is a term that is associated with a variety of different sounds.
 As one of its pioneers, how would you describe it in your own words? **

 Nick: It covers so many bases these days but in a nutshell I would describe it as melodic house with drive and energy.
 <br><br>